 September is Life Insurance Awareness Month

 As part of LIMRA’s support of the Life Insurance Awareness Month campaign, we have gathered facts, charts, and other resources - including the video podcast - in one place to help the media as they cover this important campaign.
-To view these resources, please visit our LIAM 2017 landing page.
+To view these resources, please visit our LIAM page.